-- a.
+a.
 Connected USB flash drive

-- NOTE: To download the HP PC Hardware Diagnostics UEFI tool to a USB flash drive, see Downloading the latest HP PC Hardware Diagnostics UEFI version on page 47.

 - b.
 Hard drive

 - c.
 BIOS

-- When the diagnostic tool opens, select the type of diagnostic test you want to run, and then follow the on-screen instructions.
+- 3. When the diagnostic tool opens, select the type of diagnostic test you want to run, and then follow the on-screen instructions.

 Downloading HP PC Hardware Diagnostics UEFI to a USB flash drive